Freshspective

 [email protected]

-• Santa Maria, CA - the week of 8/4 is forecast to be mostly sunny.
-Highs in the 70s and lows in the 50s.
-The week of 8/11 is forecast to be mostly sunny.
-Highs in the 70s, and lows in the 50s.
+• Santa Maria, California - The week of 1/19 is forecast Wednesday through Friday to be mostly cloudy, becoming sunny for the weekend.
+Highs in the 60s, and lows in the 40s.
+The week of 1/26 is forecast for Monday through Thursday for sun through high clouds, Friday and Saturday sunny, and Sunday to have periods of sun and clouds.
+Highs in the 60s to low 70s, and lows in the 40s.

-• Salinas/Watsonville, CA - the week of 8/4 is forecast for low clouds giving way to sun.
-Highs in the 70s, and lows in the 50s.
-The week of 8/11 is forecast to be mostly sunny.
-Highs in the 70s and lows in the 50s.
+• Oxnard, California - The week of 1/19 is forecast on Wednesday through Friday to be partly sunny and then becoming sunny for the weekend.
+Highs in the 60s, and lows in the upper 40s to the low 50s.
+The week of 1/26 is forecast on Monday through Wednesday to be sunny through high clouds, Thursday mostly cloudy, Friday and Saturday sunny skies, and Sunday mostly sunny.
+Highs in the 60s and lows in the upper 40s to low 50s.

 Watermelon